greenelab/deep-review/README.md

 * May 1: Any section not merged & ready for revisions gets dropped due to lack of completion.
 Invitations go out to contributing authors to approve the manuscript.
-* May 1 - 14: Revisions, flow, clarity, and author approval.
-Authors must approve by May 14 to be included as co-authors.
+* May 1 - 14: Revisions, flow, and clarity.
+* Final edits and author approval.
+Authors must approve by [Noon Eastern Time](https://time.is/ET) on May 17 to be included as co-authors.
+File a pull request to add the appropriate line to `author_contact_approval.md`

+At this stage it is ideal if **each pull request touches no more than one subsection** as this minimizes the number of people who will need to sign off on changes.

 The most current version of the `master` branch is built by continuous integration and [available via gh-pages](https://greenelab.github.io/deep-review/).
 To see what's incoming, check the